Richard Henry Savage: Government and writing career

 Savage performed his Army tasks but was unhappy with the narrowly defined role.
 He tendered his resignation on December 31, 1870.
-Through President Grant, he went to Marseilles and Rome as an American vice-consul.
+Through President Grant, he went to Marseille and Rome as an American vice-consul.
 In 1871, Savage traveled to Egypt to act with the rank of captain for one year as secretary to Charles Pomeroy Stone, a former American general in the Egyptian Army, serving under Khedive Isma'il Pasha.
 Following an honorable discharge from the Egyptian Army, Savage returned to the U.S. and was tasked by Grant to serve as one of three commissioners investigating a series of border incidents between the U.S. and Mexico 1872–74.
 At the same time, he worked with Richard King and the nascent Corpus Christi & Rio Grande Railroad as chief surveyor for the route to Laredo.

 At the German Embassy in Washington, D.C., on January 2, 1873, Savage married the aristocratic Anna Josephine Scheible, a German widow three months older than he who had arrived in war-torn America in 1864 with her first husband, Gustav, to look after family-owned land in Georgia.
 Gustav Scheible died in 1866 and Anna became a favorite of the Washington social circle.
 Her marriage to Savage produced one daughter, who later married Anatol de Carriere, a minor nobleman and an Imperial Russian Councilor of State.